CatalaLang/catala-book/src/2-2-conditionals-exceptions.md

 more general definition that we gave above.
 To correctly model situations like this, Catala allows us to define precedence of one conditional definitions over another.
 It is as simple as adding `exception` before the definition.
-For instance, here is a more correct version of the code for Article 3:
+For instance, here is a more correct version of the code for article 3:

 ~~~admonish quote title="Article 3"
 If the individual is in charge of 2 or more children, then the fixed